Digital Privacy in FCPS

 b.
 Network Security

 FCPS implements a “defense-in-depth” network security model at core, distribution, and access layers of the FCPS network not only to prevent and detect intrusions, but also to ensure that network bandwidth is available for mission-critical educational applications.
-System administrators maintain and monitor enterprise firewall, perimeter access, intrusion prevention and detection devices, wireless authentication and encryption, and virus detection software.
+System administrators maintain and monitor enterprise firewall, perimeter access, intrusion prevention and detection devices, wireless authentication and encryption, and malware detection software.
 FCPS also implements and maintains the Internet access filter to comply with federal and state laws.

 c.
 Systems Security